isomerpages/ogp-poe-rayyan/index.md

       subtitle: Welcome!
       id: infopic
       description: Thank you for visiting my site!
-I'll be sharing some interesting food places and other things I find unique, around the areas near my home and Singapore.
+I'll be sharing some interesting places and other things I find unique, around the areas near my home and Singapore.
       button: Explore
       alt: ice cream
       image: /images/Homepage images/Screenshot_2024_06_13_at_5_13_29_PM.png